noted/scholar/README.md

 search.results # => [#<Scholar::Citation>, #<Scholar::Citation>, ...]
 ```

+## Supported Ruby Versions

+Scholar is tested on MRI versions 1.9.2, 1.9.3, and 2.0.0, JRuby 1.7.3, and Rubinius 2.0.0.

 ## Contributing

 1. [Fork the repository.][fork]
 2. [Create a topic branch.][branch]
 3. Add tests for your unimplemented feature or bug fix.
-4. Run `bundle exec rspec`.
-If your tests pass, return to step 3.
-5. Implement your feature or bug fix.
-6. Run `bundle exec rspec`.
-If your tests fail, return to step 5.
+4. Write code until all tests (ran with `bundle exec rspec`) passes.
-7. Add documentation for your feature or bug fix.
+5. Add documentation for your feature or bug fix.
-8. Add, commit, and push your changes.
+6. Add, commit, and push your changes.
-9. [Submit a pull request.][pr]
+7. [Submit a pull request.][pr]

 [types]: https://github.com/noted/scholar/wiki/Supported-Types
 [fork]: http://help.github.com/fork-a-repo/